3012 Regents Biology

 3000 Honors Earth Science

-Honors Earth Science is a detailed study of the earth and its environment and is intended for those students who accelerated in science in eighth grade.
+Honors Earth Science is a detailed study of the Earth and its environment and is intended for those students who accelerated in science in eighth grade.
 All of the topics of the Regents Earth Science curriculum will be covered, but will be done so in greater depth.
 Students will be expected to learn material at a fast pace and will complete a number of research projects throughout the year, many of which will require data collection outside of school.
-A minimum of 20 hours of laboratory work, with satisfactory reports is required to take the Regents exam.
+A minimum of 20 hours of laboratory work with satisfactory reports is required to take the Regents exam.

 3002 Regents Earth Science

-This course is a detailed study of the earth and its environment.
-Topics covered will include processes of change, earth model and its energy requirements, geology, meteorology, oceanography, and astronomy.
-Students are required to complete a minimum of 20 hours of laboratory experience and submit a completed lab folder with successfully written lab reports prior to taking the Regents exams.
-Fifteen to 20 percent of this folder will be based on an all day outdoor field trip experience.
+This course is a detailed study of the Earth and its environment.
+Topics covered will include processes of change, Earth model and its energy requirements, geology, meteorology, oceanography, and astronomy.
+A minimum of 20 hours of laboratory work with satisfactory reports is required to take the Regents exam.

 3063 Environmental Earth Science